Webdav Server Access

 example.com then use

-Be advised that webdav is not a sync client.
-If you are off-line and therefore have no access to the server, you will not be able to interact with your files.
+- Webdav is not a sync client.
+If you are off-line and therefore have no access to your server, you will not be able to interact with your files.
 Proceed with caution.

 - If you are running Cells behind a reverse proxy, you must forward webdav related headers along with the forwarded requests (using the transparent directive usually does the trick).

 Following clients have been tested and are known to work with a recent Pydio Cells (v1.5+):